-- Route H1 and H5 primary wires to the AC Input Circuit Breaker (CB1-L1/L2), making sure that lugs for MOV board connection align with bolt holes in MOV board (A9). - Install the two (2) screws through lugs that connect MOV Board to primary wires and tighten nuts. - Insert ends of H1 and H5 primary wires into the AC Input Circuit Breaker (CB1-L1/L2) and tighten compression lugs.
+- Position new transformer in same orientation as existing, making sure mounting holes in plate align with holes in enclosure. - Reinstall hardware in corners of transformer mounting plate. - Route H1 and H5 primary wires to AC Circuit Breaker (CB1), making sure lugs for MOV connection align with bolt holes in MOV board (A9). - Install two (2) screws through lugs that connect MOV Board (A9) to primary wires, and tighten nuts. - Insert ends of H1 and H5 primary wires into AC Input Breaker (CB1) and tighten compression lugs. - Route X1 and X4 secondary wires from transformer to X1 and X4 lugs on Power Board.
+Insert wires into lugs and tighten lugs. - Route Y1 and Y2 wires from transformer to terminal block on Power Board (A2).
+Install wires into terminal block and tighten screws. - Replace safety shield and close front panel door. - Restart ATevo.